samestrin/llm-interface/README.md

 - `axios`: For making HTTP requests (used for various HTTP AI APIs).
 - `@anthropic-ai/sdk`: SDK for interacting with the Anthropic API.
 - `@google/generative-ai`: SDK for interacting with the Google Gemini API.
-- `groq-sdk`: SDK for interacting with the Groq API.
-- `openai`: SDK for interacting with the OpenAI API.
 - `dotenv`: For managing environment variables.
 Used by test cases.
 - `flat-cache`: For optionally caching API responses to improve performance and reduce redundant requests.
 - `jsonrepair`: Used to repair invalid JSON responses.